You may have heard about, or even seen the horrific side effects of anabolic steroids.

 This is all dependent on the steroid compound itself, as each of them have different chemical properties.
 Each has its own half-life, and impacts the body differently.
 Side effects can range from a few days, to as long as a few weeks.

 The anabolic to androgenic ratio of a steroid, can offer insight into its impact on the body.
 Some steroids have a very high anabolic to androgenic ration (ex.
 Trenbolone is 500/500) whereas others have a much lower ratio (ex.
 Equipoise is 100/50).

 Are anabolic steroids safe?

-Only when prescribed by a medical professional.
-If taken for personal use, anabolic steroids pose several physical, hormonal, and psychological risks.
+More so when prescribed by a medical professional.
+If taken for personal use, anabolic steroids can potentially pose physical, hormonal, and psychological risks.

-What happens when you stop taking anabolic gear?
+What happens if you stop taking anabolic gear?

-In most cases, you may experience withdrawal symptoms such as loss of appetite, mood swings and craving for more steroids.
+In most cases, you may experience withdrawal symptoms such as: loss of appetite, mood swings and an overall craving for more steroids.

 will steroids affect you sexually?

 Using the steroid Prednisone can result in low serum testosterone, which causes low sex drive and erectile dysfunction.

 Do steroids shorten your life?